sfkonrad/M12_Challenge_Submission/README.md

 ---
 # CREDIT RISK ANALYSIS REPORT

-## Introduction
+### Introduction
 Credit risk poses a classification problem that is inherently imbalanced.
 This is caused by healthy loans far outnumbering risky loans.
 For this Project, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
 A dataset composed of historical lending activity from a peer-to-peer lending services company was employed to build a model that can identify the creditworthiness of borrowers.

 The following sections constitute the scope of our analysis:

-* Split the Data into Training and Testing Sets
+* Splitting the Data into Training and Testing Sets

-* Create a Logistic Regression Model with the Original Data
+* Creating a Logistic Regression Model with the Original Data

-* Predict a Logistic Regression Model with Resampled Training Data
+* Predicting a Logistic Regression Model with Resampled Training Data

 ---

-# OVERVIEW
+## OVERVIEW
-### Split the Data into Training and Testing Sets
+#### Split the Data into Training and Testing Sets

 1. Read the `lending_data.csv` data from the `Resources` folder into a Pandas DataFrame.